Course Description & Learning Objectives

 How do value chain integration strategies impact competition and rivalry in networked markets?

-Examples cover a variety of companies including MasterCard, Visa, American Express, PayPal, eBay, Amazon, Apple, Google, Microsoft/Skype, Facebook/Instagram/Whatsapp, Twitter, Uber, Airbnb, and numerous startups.
+Examples cover a variety of case studies including MasterCard/Visa, American Express, PayPal, cryptocurrencies, Facebook/Instagram/Whatsapp, Twitter, Uber, Airbnb, and numerous startups.

 Those who have or seek product management or similar operational roles and want to identify and articulate their objectives to others (especially upper management) effectively.